ably/specification/specifications/features.md

 - `(RSC22)` `RestClient#batchPublish` function:
   - `(RSC22a)` Takes a `BatchPublishSpec` or an array of `BatchPublishSpec`s and sends then in a POST request to `/messages` with the `newBatchResponse` query param set to "true".
   - `(RSC22b)` Returns an array of `BatchResult<BatchPublishSuccessResult | BatchPublishFailureResult>`s.
 Optionally, in languages where this is idiomatic, an overload may be implemented whereby the method can be called with a single `BatchPublishSpec` and return a single `BatchResult<BatchPublishSuccessResult | BatchPublishFailureResult>`.
 This is not a feature of the REST API, whose response will still be an array, so if implementing this overload, the SDK will have to extract the element from the array.
+- `(RSC23)` `RestClient#batchPresence` function takes an array of channel name strings and sends them as a comma separated string in the `channels` query parameter in a GET request to `/presence` with the `newBatchResponse` query param set to "true", returning a `BatchResult<BatchPresenceSuccessResult | BatchPresenceFailureResult>` object.

 ### Auth {#rest-auth}